Stepan213/JEM207FinalProject/README.md

 # JEM207FinalProject
 The repository for the final project for the course JEM207 at IES CUNI.
+The goal of the project is to give "non-technical" user the ability to explore a provided dataset.
+The input consists of a dataset in one of well-known formats (e.g. `.CSV`, `.JSON`, `.XSLSX`).
+The output is a summary of the provided data, along with graphical presentations and some selection of fitted models.

 # Project structure
-The main file of the project is `main.ipynb`.
-Other Python files are meant as support and are used throughout the `main.ipynb` file.

-# Objective of the project
-The Boston Housing Dataset used to be popular in CS classes, as it provided simple and reasonable data upon which price prediction algorithms could be trained.

-However, it is currently (and rightfully) deemed as controversial.
-This is mainly due to two issues:

-## 1) Racial bias

-## 2) Wealth bias
+The interface is the `run.ipynb` file, where the user specifies the path to their dataset.